Components of hydronic floor heating systems

 Hybrid Hydronic Floor Heating Systems

-The hybrid hydronic heating system consists of hydronic floor heating and hydronic fan coils.
-The system eliminates the main disadvantage of a forced air system, which is dried air.
-It also alleviates the main disadvantage of existing hydronic floor heating/cooling, which is slow heating.
-Gentle breezes from the hydronic fan coils quickly heat your dwelling space.
-Hydronic floor heating keep the temperature constant.
-The clean floor keeps your beloved ones from carpet-related allergies.
+The hybrid hydronic heating system combines hydronic floor heating and hydronic air heating.
+The system eliminates the main disadvantage of a forced- air heating - dry air- while also addressing the primary limitation of traditional hydronic floor heating and cooling, which is slow temperature response.
+Gentle airflow from the hydronic fan coils quickly warm the living space, while the floor heating maintains stable, constant floor temperature.
+In addition, the clean, dust-free floor helps reduce carpet-related allergies, creating healthier environment for your loved ones.

-Namu floor heating has researched and developed hybrid hydronic heating systems.
-It is an innovative heating systems that well fit with air-to-water heat pump applications.
-Our hybrid hydronic systems yield a cozy, allergy-free, and energy-saving dwelling space.
+Namu Floor Heating has extensively researched and developed hybrid hydronic heating systems.
+This innovative solution is especially well-suited for air-to-water heat pump applications.
+Our hybrid hydronic systems provide a cozy, allergy-free, and energy-efficient living space.

-The HOYA ONDOL system has been developed to bring back the traditional Korean ondol floors to modern residential homes.
-HOYA ONDOL shall deliver a cozy dwelling space to your home.
-The elvan stone panels are developed by co-research with KIST (Korean Institute of Science and Technology) to adopt the traditional Korean ondol to a modern dwelling space.
+The HOYA ONDOL system was developed to bring the comfort of traditional Korean ondol floors into modern residential homes.
+HOYA ONDOL delivers a cozy living space.
+The elvan stone panels were created through co-research with KIST (Korean Institute of Science and Technology) to adopt the traditional Korean ondol concept to contemporary living spaces.

-HOYA ONDOL panels are made from eco-friendly carbon composite with elvan stone powder, and can be reused.
-It can also reduce your energy bill up to 30%.
+HOYA ONDOL panels are made from eco-friendly carbon composite materials combined with elvan stone powder, and they are fully reusable.
+The system can also reduce energy consumption by up to 30%.

 Hoya Ondol Component Layers